 One of my top picks is the Kiama Coast Walk in between Minnamurra and Gerringong.
-Other options include seeing the famous Kiama Blow Hole, photographing the Cathedral Rocks and enjoying the off-leash dog beaches.
+Other highlights include seeing the famous Kiama Blow Hole, photographing Cathedral Rocks and enjoying the off-leash dog beaches.

 Find out more about a dog-friendly getaway to Kiama & Gerringong

 Location: Berry is 2 hours south of Sydney, Kangaroo Valley is a further 25 minutes inland